pushkarkadam/portfolio/my_collections/_posts/2022-01-29-on-laws-of-robotics.md

 "You love your long hairs, don't you?", chuckled Xeny while playing with a strand of her short blond hair.
 "Well, I have never seen you alone.
 You always have R. Jindaer Florin with you, don't you?"

 "R. Jindaer Florin?
 Xeny, you know I don't like using *that* prefix for Jindaer."
 Zophia got up and straightened her long brown skirt.
-She pulled up the sleeves upto her elbow of her black coloured upper garment which had a collar that covered her neck up to her chin.
+She pulled up the sleeves upto her elbow of her black coloured upper garment which had a close fitted collar that covered her neck.
 She looked at Xeny's face shining bright from the light coming from the hearth. *Xeny is dexterous, poised, and beautiful beyond measure*.
 Zophia glanced in her deep blue eyes and asked, "Xeny, who are you?"

 "You know who I am", answered Xeny.
 Her comely smile spanned her face while her deep blue eyes pierced Zophia's dark brown eyes.